akulaiev/SwiftyCompanion/README.md

 Simply download or clone the project to open, build and run it in XCode.

 *Note*
-*Intra is a web-resource, that cam be used only by 42 school students.*
+*Intra is a web-resource, that can be used only by 42 school students.*